Please click the button and enter the amount you wish to donate.

 Also providing comprehensive coverage of Crystal Palace, AFC Wimbledon and Dulwich Hamlet Football clubs, as well as a wide range of other local sports and events.

-The Mercury which has recently been incorporated into a new bumper South London Press and Mercury, holds the title of being the oldest newspaper in London having been established in 1833 and is embedded in the boroughs of Greenwich, Lewisham and Bexley – offering a true community feel to its coverage.
+London Weekly News and the Mercury have recently been incorporated into a new bumper South London Press, London Weekly News and Mercury.
+While the Mercury holds the title of being the oldest newspaper in London having been established in 1833 and is embedded in the boroughs of Greenwich, Lewisham and Bexley – offering a true community feel to its coverage.
 The paper has also campaigned on many local issues and successfully led for the call of Charlton Athletic football club to return to the Valley in 1992, after it shared a ground with Crystal Palace.
 A great victory for the paper!

 Our newspaper titles continue to go from strength-to-strength, and now boast increased distribution where the titles are readily available free of charge across an area wider than ever before.
 Our hugely popular website: www.londonnnewsonline.co.uk and app offer everything your local papers do, plus more, with news updated throughout the day, what better place to see instant news, views and event coverage at the touch of a button.

-The South London Press (SLP) is a bi-weekly newspaper based in Charlton, South London, covering local news within the London Borough of Lambeth, London Borough of Southwark, London Borough of Lewisham, London Borough of Wandsworth and all South London.
+The South London Press (SLP) is a bi-weekly newspaper based in Catford, Lewisham, South London, covering local news within the London Borough of Lambeth, London Borough of Southwark, London Borough of Lewisham, London Borough of Wandsworth and all South London.

 The novelist Martyn Bedford used to work in the Lewisham office of the paper, while Brian Alexander, the former sports editor of The Sun and Mail on Sunday, was sports editor until 1986.
 Paul McCarthy, sports editor of the News of the World, John Pienaar, political correspondent and reporter on BBC Radio 5 Live and David Bond, who was appointed as the BBC’s Sports Editor in 2010, worked at the SLP in the 1980s and 1990s.